music-markdown/music-markdown/README.md

 ## Users Guide

-Music Markdown is [hosted on GitHub](https://music-markdown.github.io) and the web app reads music markdown files from GitHub repositories.
+Music Markdown is a web app that reads music markdown files from GitHub repositories.
 This enables bands to have their own repositories of music that they maintain for themselves.

 ### Setup